garrandall/popular-music-data/tracks/just-fine-mary-j--blige.md

 It makes me wanna have fun
 But it's something about this joint right here
 This joint right here
-Its makes me wanna....
+Its makes me wanna...
 Woo!

 Let it go...